Spring Art Journal Tutorial with DecoArt

 Step Six: Use the Matte Medium to apply a newspaper scrap in an “empty” spot on the page.
 Make sure to coat the back and the entire front of the paper to seal it.
 Let it dry completely.

-Step Seven: Paint a circle with the fluorescent pink ontop of the newspaper.
+Step Seven: Paint a circle with fluorescent pink on top of the newspaper.
 While the paint is still wet, press the textured craft foam or bubble wrap into it.
 Lift the foam and press it elsewhere on the page to stamp the removed paint.

 Step Eight: Use the china markers to create a flower out of the pink circle.